aybruhm/sms-based-reminder-system/docs/article.md

 We are importing the `Column`, `Integer`, and `DateTime` classes from the sqlalchemy module to create the base class for tracking objects in the database, and also importing `datetime` from the Python standard library to keep .track of when an object was created or updated.

-Next would be creating an `sms.py` file, copy and paste the below code into it:
+Next would be creating a `sms.py` file, copy and paste the below code into it:

 ```python
 # SQLAlchemy Imports